 Aix en Provence Restaurant review

-Perestrello Geller discovers another great Aix en Provence restaurant – La Table de Ventabren, in Ventabren 10mins from Aix
+Perestrello Geller revisits La Table de Ventabren, in Ventabren 10mins from Aix

 For more Aix en Provence restaurant reviews visit our listings.

-It’s not just the terrace that I’m going to miss, it’s the food as well.
 Dan is something of a talented man, he trained in Paris, and then worked in Stockholm as the Swedish foodie revolution was beginning to take off.
-Then some 5 years ago he returned to the south of France (Dan was born in Toulon) and set up La Table de Ventabren.
-At the moment he’s the proud owner of one Michelin star, but as you can imagine from a man who bare back rides on a fish, he’s an ambitious lad.
+Then some 7 years ago he returned to the south of France (Dan was born in Toulon) and set up La Table de Ventabren.
+Two years ago when I first visited he was the proud owner of one Michelin star, but as you can imagine from a man who bare back rides on a fish, he was (and still is) an ambitious lad.

 Provence Guru – The Insiders’ Guide to Provence, top tips